CVM's Oskar Fischinger pages: The Lumigraph

 Snibbe, Scott.
 Dreams of Abstract Mass Media.
 Blog Post, October 2010

-Snibbe, Scott and Golan Levin.
+Snibbe, Scott.
 Interactive Dynamic Abstraction.
 Published in the Proceedings of Non-photorealistic Animation and Rendering (NPAR 2000).
 Annecy, France. © 2000 ACM

 OTHER MATERIALS